 Fort King George in Darien: If you like history, or have little ones that like to play army, take a short drive to Darien Georgia and Fort King George.
 In addition to a small hands on museum, you can walk through the recreated fort, into the blockhouse, or the sentry box.
 The best part, you can get toy wooden guys in the museum to take into the fort and play.
 My boys had the.best.time.

 The St. Simons Island Tree Spirits: This is one of my favorite things about St. Simons.
 I love the treasure hunt to find the tree spirits, and the welcome surprise when you come across one you didn’t know was there.
-Here’s a bit more about the Tree Spirits of St. Simons Island.
+Here a link to a map to find some of them.

 Crab or fish off the St. Simons Island Pier: Crabbing has always been on my son’s to do list when we go to St. Simons.
 We still haven’t figured out the best time to catch the crabs, but the boys love to lower the net and get excited when they catch anything.
 There are always serious fishermen around and it’s just fun to walk along the pier and see what everyone else has caught.
 We’ve spied hammerhead sharks, horseshoe crabs, rays and lots of different fish.